The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 Discover the backdrop and inspiration for the fluid lines and bright animal motifs of Art Nouveau era jewellery.

-In 1858 the trade routes with the East were reopened.
+Art Nouveau was all about the “new”: new lines, new materials, new subject matter.
+The combination of Japonisme and natural subject matter produced ingenious and whimsical creations.
+The origin of this rapid change was the reopening of trade with the East in 1868.
 The Japanese artists with their simple, elegant interpretations of nature – known as Japonisme – had a huge influence on artists looking to break free from the machine-made, fussy design of the Victorian era.
-Jewellers were inspired by the simplicity of form, close bond with nature and intense use of colour in Japanese design.
+Inspired by the simplicity of form, Art Nouveau jewellery designers incorporated the close bond with nature and intense use of colour in Japanese design into their own fantastical creations.

 A Style Revolution